> Health & Safety

-Use or possession of chemical substances, cigarettes, chewing tobacco, alcohol or illegal drugs, unauthorized use or possession of cellular telephones, unauthorized use or possession of weapons, persistent inappropriate language, teasing, conduct which is dangerous (i.e. sneaking out of the cabin at night unsupervised), illegal, or in the opinion of the camp directors, conduct detrimental to the camp and/or other campers.
+Use or possession of chemical substances, cigarettes, chewing tobacco, alcohol or illegal drugs, unauthorized use or possession of cellular telephones, unauthorized use or possession of weapons, persistent inappropriate language, teasing, stealing or conduct which is dangerous (i.e. sneaking out of the dorms at night unsupervised), illegal, or in the opinion of the camp directors, conduct detrimental to the camp and/or other campers.

 Campers sneaking out after curfew, unsupervised, will be expelled from camp without refund.